 Mito-C Healthy Mind & Body

 The formula was designed to promote aging healthy, maintain the brain, and mimic the benefits of caloric restriction.
 It is based on the work of Professor Emeritus Roc Ordman.
-The supplement is designed to be taken twice a day.
+It is best to take Mito-C once in the morning and again at night.
+That keeps vitamin C protection consistent for 24 hours.
 Each capsule contains key nutrients such as:

 Based on research , this supports near the highest concentration of this antioxidant in your blood around the clock when taken twice a day.